iromanovsky/iromanovsky/README.md

 ### Hi there 👋

-My job is to help customers on their cloud adoption journey by designing and implementing effective, reliable, scalable, and secure solutions for Core Infrastructure on Azure Cloud.
-With extensive experience as a lead consultant and technical architect, I have a proven track record of successfully delivering international flagship projects from pre-sales to customer handover [check my LinkedIn to learn more]
+I help customers by designing and implementing solutions for Core Infrastructure on Azure Cloud.
+Check my LinkedIn to see my proven track record of international flagship projects [LinkedIn.irom.info]

 [see more info about me](../../wiki/About-Me)